MacDownApp/macdown/CONTRIBUTING.md

 Exception: If a URL in a comment is too long, it can go over the limit.
 This happens a lot for Apple’s official documentation.
 Remember, however, that many websites offer alternative, shorter URL forms that are permanent.
 For example:

-* The title slug in StackOverflow (and other StackExchange sites) URLs can be ommitted.
+* The title slug in StackOverflow (and other StackExchange sites) URLs can be omitted.
 The following two are equivalent:

     `http://stackoverflow.com/questions/13155612/how-does-one-eliminate-objective-c-try-catch-blocks-like-this`
     `http://stackoverflow.com/questions/13155612`